 Conditions Treated at Eye and Contact Lens Center

 At Eye and Contact Lens Center, we are proud to have the latest techniques to treat or manage a wide range of conditions, from refractive errors to more complicated eye diseases like glaucoma.
-If you are looking for an optometry provider in Kirkland or Renton that places the needs of a patient first, then look no further than us.
+If you are looking for an optometry provider in Kirkland that places the needs of a patient first, then look no further than us.

 Common Conditions We Can Diagnose and Offer Treatment

 Unfortunately, there are many eye conditions, infections, and diseases that can affect one’s ability to see well.
 Below are some of the most common reasons why people come to see us for a diagnosis and treatment or management:

 Refractive Issues: Refractory errors refer to the way the light enters the eyes and onto the retina.
 If there are issues in how the lenses focus light, this can lead to several eye conditions.
 Some of these include farsightedness, nearsightedness, and astigmatism.